Analysis-aware defeaturing: problem setting and a posteriori estimation: Acknowledgment

 \section{Acknowledgment}

-The authors gratefully acknowledge the support of the European Research Council, via the ERC AdG project CHANGE n.694515.
+{The authors would like to thank Stefan Sauter for the fruitful discussions on the subject.
+Moreover,} the authors gratefully acknowledge the support of the European Research Council, via the ERC AdG project CHANGE n.694515.
 R. V\'azquez also thanks the support of the Swiss National Science Foundation via the project HOGAEMS n.200021\_188589.